-The MVA has implemented a new process for immigrants, presenting foreign documentation without valid accompanying United States Citizenship and Immigration Services documentation, to obtain a driver’s license (DL) or identification card (ID).
+Immigrants, who present foreign documentation without valid accompanying United States Citizenship and Immigration Services documentation, to obtain a driver’s license or identification card (ID), please click here.

-The Maryland MVA is conversting non-commercial driver’s licenses and identification cards (ID cards) to an 8-year period of validity.
+The Maryland MVA is converting non-commercial driver’s licenses and identification cards to an 8-year period of validity.
 ID cards for individuals 18 years of age and older will be valid for a period of 8 years and ID cards for those under the age of 18 will be valid for 5 years.

 Individuals with a limited term ID or driver's license will continue to be issued a card with a validity period equal to their duration of lawful status in the United States and will not be able to renew using the mail, MVA kiosk or online.